 The Questrom School of Business at Boston University invites applications for a tenure-track Assistant Professor in the Department of Finance.
-The position starts July 1, 2019, subject to the approval of the Provost.
+The position starts July 1, 2019.

 We seek to add to our community of talented scholars who work in areas at the cutting edge of today's research in asset pricing, corporate finance, governance and strategy, and risk management.
 The notion of risk is a common thread underlying our areas of research.
 Faculty research programs develop and apply valuation methods, computational techniques, econometric methods, and empirical approaches to examine a wide variety of financial phenomena and policy issues.
 Our research interests are broad and inclusive—roughly balanced between developing new theories of financial markets and institutions and empirically investigating existing financial issues and questions.
 We seek candidates with scholarly interests in the areas of Asset Pricing, Corporate Finance, Financial Markets and Institutions, Risk Management, or Investment Management who will engage with this vibrant community.